8 minutes reading time (1567 words)

 Once one begins enjoying the efficiencies gained from using dual monitors, an experienced user is often tempted to explore adding additional monitors to truly build out their multiple monitor setup.
 How many monitors you can use at once is completely based upon your computer specifications and personal comfort level.
 Most modern computers, including laptops, can all natively support dual monitors.
 However, if you want to support 3, 4, or even more monitors, the technical resources needed are typically more expensive.
 We visited one office where nine monitors were in use at once (note that this might be a bit overkill)!
 Typically, your video card (or motherboard if you do not have a discrete/dedicated graphics card) dictates how many monitors your computer can support.

-For example, most team members at the Igniting Business office have between 2-4 monitors depending on their role and needs.
+For example, most team members at the Igniting Business office have between 3-4 ASUS monitors depending on their role and needs.
 Depending on your day-to-day tasks, you will likely find a unique sweet spot for your unique workflow.
 If you find yourself toggling back and forth frequently to reference different files or applications, consider whether adding an additional monitor to keep that valuable resource pulled up would be helpful.

 Don’t forget that a more efficient work environment can lead to faster project completion, quicker estimate creation, more billable work completed, or simply more free time with your friends or family!